hardih09/aeon-fe/README.md

 Step to clone and run the app:

-1. Open GitDesktop -> Clone Repository using URL -> Copy and paste this URL
+1. Open GitDesktop (any repo tools will do) -> Clone Repository using URL -> Copy and paste this URL

     https://github.com/hardih09/aeon-fe.git